cobisja/symfony-remote-login-tutorial/README.md

 - symfony console doctrine:fixtures:load
 ```

-Then you have to execute a web server.
+Then, you have to run a web server.
 Here, I used the Symfony's server:

 ### Application #1 - website.example.com
 ```